 Confidentiality of Ombudsman Process: The allegations, discussions and decisions made in ombudsman proceedings are confidential.

 Realtors® agree as a condition of membership to arbitrate contractual disputes and specific non-contractual disputes as provided for in Article 17 of the NAR Code of Ethics.
-Arbitration is available to DMAR members.
-Note: Disputes between members from two different Boards/Associations are handled by the Colorado Association of Realtors® which you can contact at 303-790-7099.
+Arbitration is available to DMAR members through CAR.

 The Code of Ethics ensures that Realtors® stick to a higher level of professionalism by outlining industry standards and expectations.
 This process helps our members, clients and the industry by protecting Realtors® who adhere to principled practices and dealing formally with those who do not.